nandakishfast/ETC_IPL_Auction/README.md

 # IPL Auction

 This project provides an application for IPL auction, built using Dash in Python.
+ETC stands for Emerging Talent in Cisco, which conducts events across the year, technical to fun events for early in career folks.
+One such event is the ETC IPL auction, where teams bid for players, before an ipl season begins.
+Teams are ranked based on the Fantasy points at the end of season.

+This app was build in under 3 hours, when I wanted to take the realism of auction to the next level

 ## Installation